william-galvin/Portrait-izerGan/README.md

 A GAN that transfers stylistic elements from oil-painted portraits onto photographs.

+## Motivation
+I made this project as a way to begin to explore generative adversarial networks (GANs), which I recognize as one the most visually impressive types of neural networks, but which I had no prior experience in.

 ## Acknowledgements

 The datasets used in this project can be found here: